VW's Audi buys Ducati to expand brand portfolio

 BERLIN Volkswagen's (VOWG_p.DE) Audi division said it agreed to buy Italian motorcycle maker Ducati, adding a 12th brand to the German auto maker's portfolio of passenger cars, trucks and ultra-luxury vehicles.

-The 20-member supervisory board of Europe's largest car maker approved the purchase on Wednesday, Audi said in a statement.
-It did not disclose details of the deal, though sources told Reuters on April 17 that Audi agreed to buy Ducati for about 860 million euros ($1.13 billion).

-Ducati, which has won 13 rider's Superbike World Championships since 1988, will extend Audi's long-standing rivalry with BMW (BMWG.DE) to superbikes.
+Ducati, which has won 13 rider's Superbike World Championships since 1988, will extend Audi's long-standing rivalry with Bayerische Motoren Werke (BMWG.DE) to superbikes.

-"As a sporty, global premium brand, Ducati is an excellent fit for Audi," the company's chief Rupert Stadler said.

 Audi outsold Daimler's (DAIGn.DE) Mercedes-Benz last year and has vowed to surpass BMW for the top spot in luxury car sales this decade.